 There’s a Backstreet Boys cruise?

-The Backstreet Boys went on their first cruise in 2010 and have followed suit in 2011, 2013, 2014, 2016 and will have one, celebrating their 25th anniversary, the first week of May 2018.
+The Backstreet Boys went on their first cruise in 2010 and have followed suit in 2011, 2013, 2014, 2016 and their sixth cruise took place in May 2018.
 The boys partner with a company called Rose Tours who handles cruises for fellow boy banders, New Kids on the Block.

 On the cruises you get to mingle with other fans and the boys themselves.
 There are game shows and other events such as karaoke, beach parties and the big highlight, the deck parties where there is usually a theme each night.

-Some of the cruise themes the Backstreet Boys have used in the past are Neon Night, Prom Night, 50 Shades of Grey, Casino Royale, ABC (Anything But Clothes), Halloween, Spynkter (80’s) and Bachelorette night.
+Some of the cruise themes the Backstreet Boys have used in the past are We’ve Got It Goin’ Con, Fast Times at Backstreet High, Millennium Night, Neon Night, Prom Night, 50 Shades of Grey, Casino Royale, ABC (Anything But Clothes), Halloween, Spynkter (80’s) and Bachelorette night.

 The CNNs of Backstreet Land

 Here is a list of several fan sites where you can get fun content and the latest news:

 - Kaos Onlne (On Twitter: @KaosOnline)

 - What Happens on the Backstreet (Twitter: @WHOtheBkstreet)